outdoteth/putty-v2/README.md

 ![Github Actions](https://github.com/foundry-rs/forge-template/workflows/Tests/badge.svg)

 ```
+Hello anon,
-Would you like a cup of tea and a slice of pie while you read through?
+would you like a cup of tea and a slice of pie while you read through?

              ;,'                     ,
      _o_    ;:;'     , ,               ;'